h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 crypto punks
 freedom

+political pressure

+political change always has to adapt to technological change so does business change

+diversity

+Libertarianism and Anarchism

+Communism changed europe in a foundamental way.

+decnetralization

-### Self sovereignty
+### Self Sovereignty

-low time preference, saving, invest into the future
+low time preference, saving, invest into the future.